 Main Components of GIT

-In the above section, we have seen the basic introduction to GIT.
-Now we are going ahead with the main components of GIT.
+Given below are the main components of GIT.
 GIT is primarily a command-line tool.

 The three states of git (workflow) are:

 - Committed: Takes the file from the staging area and stores it to snapshot permanently in the git.

 - Modified: It takes files from the working directory(modified/unmodified).